 The Company is exposed to certain financial risks in relation to financial instruments.
 The Company's risk management is coordinated with the BOD, and focuses on actively securing the Company's short to medium-term cash flows by minimizing the exposure to financial markets.

 The Company does not actively engage in the trading of financial assets for speculative purposes nor does it write options.
-The relevant financial risks to which the Company is exposed to are described below and in the succeeding pages.
+The relevant financial risks to which the Company is exposed to are described below.

 17.1 Market Risk